-Research on the important issue of childhood bullying reveals one very important fact: The parents of the Bullying child often had either no idea their son or daughter had been a bully, or they knew only very limited information about the circumstances.
+Research on the important issue of childhood bullying reveals one crucial fact: The parents of the Bullying child often had either no idea their son or daughter had been a bully, or they knew only minimal information about the circumstances.
 Almost all such parents reported that they would have acted right away, only if they had known.

 We have a solution.

 The effects of bullying can be devastating for all involved resulting in physical injury, social and emotional distress, and self-harm.

 According to the Center for Disease Control, students who are bullied are more likely to experience low self-esteem and isolation, perform poorly in school, have few friends in school, have a negative view of the school, experience physical symptoms (such as headaches, stomachaches, or problems sleeping), and to experience mental health issues (such as depression, suicidal thoughts, and anxiety) (Center for Disease Control, Bullying Surveillance Among Youths, 2014).